szunami/blog-1/README.md

-This is a collection of essays, rants, and observations that makes up my version of a blog.
+This is a collection of essays, monologues, and observations that makes up my idea of a blog.

 I am licensing the texts in this repository as CC-BY-NC-ND.
 Unlike my software projects, which are permissively MIT licensed, or my TES writings, for which I